 Applicants are also required to serve copies of their application to the Responsible Authorities

 Applicants are encouraged to consider the Council’s Statement of Licensing Policy and HM Government’s Guidance published under section 182 of the act when preparing their operating schedule and the steps they propose to take to promote the licensing objectives.

 Applicants may need to consider the impact your application will have on the Ashdown Forest.
-Please the Ashdown Forest SPA, SAC, SSSI pages for more information.

 The Licensing Authority must grant the application unless “relevant” representations (ie representations that were not deemed frivolous or vexatious) against the grant have been received.